PZI Teacher Archives

 Modern Zen Luminaries: A series of Zen Buddhist scholars, writers, poets, translators, and practitioners join PZI’s Jon Joseph Roshi for lively discussions online, with a focus on our Chan lineage.
 Includes all recordings beginning with the series’ launch in September 2021.

-Zen Luminaries: A Series of Conversations
+Zen Luminaries Archive: A Series of Conversations

-Hosted by Jon Joseph Roshi
+with Host Jon Joseph Roshi

 Jon Joseph Roshi of San Mateo Zen and PZI created this series to support the hardworking innovators and shining voices of modern Zen: scholars, writers, poets, translators, activists, artists, teachers, and more.